abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 That happens because the NGINX Ingress Controller we set up earlier does not forward the client's public IP address; instead, it balances requests using its own cluster IP address.
 As a result, both Router and Pyos see the IP address of the ingress controller load balancer.

-To fix that, we have to update the configuration of our NGINX Ingress Controller.
-Paste the following lines in a `patch-ingress.yaml` file:
+To fix this, update the NGINX Ingress Controller configuration.
+Paste the following content into a `patch-ingress.yaml` file:

 ```
 controller: